 Finally, it is very important that the victim obtain all information that is available about the police officers.
 I always recommend that the victim ask each officer for his/her business card, badge number, business telephone number, cellular phone number, the location of the station where he/she regularly works, and a rough idea of his/her work schedule.
 Without this information, it can be very difficult to track the officer(s) down after the incident is over.

 3. Promptly Utilize any and all Resources Available Through the Legal/Court System

 In California, a victim of domestic violence can ask for a very temporary restraining order, known as an Emergency Protective Order (EPO), to be put into place immediately.
 An EPO can last for several days in order to allow the victim adequate time to go to Court in the event that the incident occurs after hours, on the weekend, or during a court holiday.
 The victim must ask for an EPO no matter what.
 At the very least, asking for it demonstrates the sincerity of the victim.

-The victim must go to the family law court as soon as possible to seek a temporary restraining order (TRO).
-If the incident occurs during court hours on a weekday, the victim may be able to go into court the very same day.
-If not, they should plan to go into court the very next morning.
+The victim must go to family law court as soon as possible to seek a temporary restraining order (TRO).
+If the incident occurs during court hours on a weekday, the victim may be able to go to court the very same day.
+If not, they should plan to go to court the very next morning.
 Any delay in seeking a TRO can and will be used against the victim as evidence of insincerity.